DaveBenham/VenomModules/README.md

 ## VCO LAB
 ![VCO Lab module image](doc/Oscillator.png)

-A polyphonic oscillator with a robust array of features for the mad scientist in all of us, including available oversampling to give clean anti-aliased output regardless which functions are combined.
+A polyphonic oscillator with a robust array of features for the mad scientist sound designers amongst us, including available oversampling to give clean anti-aliased output regardless which functions are combined.

 ### Summary of features